maverickmath/ashuku/README.txt

 ---
 # Each attribute must be of one of the following types:
 # - qualitative (range from -2 to +2)
-# - quantitive
+# - quantitative
-# - cumulative (like quantitive, but all daily values are added up)
+# - cumulative (like quantitative, but all daily values are added up)
 #
-# All quantitive types also take the optional property "unit".
+# All quantitative types also take the optional property "unit".
 When given, it
 # will also be optional for input, so that "ashuku add weight 78" and
 # "ashuku add weight 78kg" are identical.
 # The value "time" is used for the format XhYmZs, as in 3h20m10s.
 When no unit